pangpang20/gaussdb-python/docs/basic/usage.rst

 but be careful about its quirkiness: see :ref:`async-with` for details.

-Adapting psycopg to your program
+Adapting gaussdb to your program
 --------------------------------

 The above :ref:`pattern of use <usage>` only shows the default behaviour of the adapter.
-Psycopg can be customised in several ways, to allow the smoothest integration between your Python program and your PostgreSQL database:
+GaussDB can be customised in several ways, to allow the smoothest integration between your Python program and your PostgreSQL database:

 - If your program is concurrent and based on `asyncio` instead of on